Registration Dossier

 Executive summary:

-The test substance was applied to the skin of rats of both sexes for 24 hrs at a dose of 2000 mg/kg to access the acute toxicity.
+In an acute dermal study carried out with FAT 20306/B in rats according to OECD guideline 402, the test substance was applied to the skin of rats (5/sex) for 24 hrs at a dose of 2000 mg/kg.
 No mortality was observed at test concentration.
-No deviation from normal mophology at necropsy.
-No tireatment-related deviations from normal morphology was detected in any animal.
+No deviation from normal morphology at necropsy.
+No treatment-related deviations from normal morphology was detected in any animal.
 Dyspnoea, exophthalmus, ruffled fur and abnormal body positions were observed, but all rats had recovered within 12 days.
-Therefore, the LD50 of test substance was estimated to be greater than 2000 mg/kg bw, which indicates that test substance is unclassified in accordance with CLP (Regulaton EC No. 1272/2008).
+Based on the study results, the LD50 of test substance was estimated to be greater than 2000 mg/kg bw.

 Endpoint conclusion